ColoredCow/resources/wordpress/WPCS.md

-# Setting up WordPress Coding Standards on your editor in Windows.
+# Setting up WordPress Coding Standards on VS Code in Windows.

-This document covers how to setup WordPress coding standards on your editor in Windows.
+This document covers how to setup WordPress coding standards on VS Code in Windows.

 # Installation